 1. Your words have been arrogant – Pride is one of our most natural sins.
 It was the sin of Satan when he rebelled against God.
 And people have carried on the tradition.
 What are some ways in which people act pridefully against the Lord these days?

-- People try to make God into their own image.
+• People try to make God in their own image.

-- People take full personal credit/glory for their own successes in life, when these are a gift from God.
+• People take full credit for their own successes in life when these are a gift from God.

 Instead of denying it, they should have humbly taken responsibility and admitted their sin.
 True confession does not blame others, make excuses, cover or deny sin, or minimize sin.
-If we are truly humble we will listen to others when they share with us how we need to improve whether it is academically, in ministry, in our marriages, or in our spiritual life.
-See Proverbs 12:15, 15:31-32, 19:20.
+If we are truly humble, we will listen to others when they share with us how we need to improve, whether it is academically, in ministry, in our marriages, or in our spiritual life.
+(For more on pride, see Proverbs 12:15, 15:31-32, 19:20.)

-How do you respond when people rebuke you or even when people give you suggestions?
+How do you respond when people rebuke you or give you suggestions?
 Are you open and teachable?
 Or are you close-minded and believe that your own way is always right?

 3. Verse 14 – The people were so discouraged in their spiritual walks that they believed it was useless to serve God.
-What could have led them to believe it?
-Logically speaking there are several possible reasons why they could have felt this way:
+What could have led them to believe this?
+Logically speaking, there are several possible reasons why they could have felt this way:

-- They were serving God sincerely and there was not profit just like they said.
+• They were serving God sincerely, and there was no profit, just like they said.

 Which one do you think is most likely?

-I tend to believe that the first option is the most likely.
+The first option is the most likely.
 We have seen in the first two chapters of Malachi that the people had not completely abandoned worshiping God.
 They still went to the temple.
 They still made offerings.
-But what they did was at this point just a ritual.
-They were not doing it from their heart or with the right motivations.
-We see even in verse 14 that their motivated by personal gain.
+But what they did was, at this point, just a ritual.
+They were not doing it from their heart or with the right motivations (if they were, they would not have offered blind and lame animals as offerings).
+We see even in verse 14 that they were motivated by personal gain.
 When they didn’t get the benefit they hoped for, they quickly lost heart.

 This still happens many times today.
-I’ve had people ask me if God would help them pass exams if they believe in Him.
-I’ve had people ask me if God would help them get to America if they believe in Him.
-People want to know what tangible benefits they will receive if they believe in God.
-How would you answer these questions?
+People have asked the following questions.
+I’ve had people ask me if God would help them pass exams if they believed in Him.
+I’ve had people ask me if God would help them immigrate to America if they believed in Him

 Is it profitable to follow after God?

-If we see a person drowning, we should save this person without thought of personal reward.
-I should tell the truth to a shopkeeper even if I never see him again.
-Some things are just inherently right and we should do them for rightness sake.
+If we see a person drowning, we should save them without thinking of personal reward.
+I should tell the truth to a shopkeeper, even if I never see him again.
+Some things are inherently right, and we should do them for rightness’ sake, reward or no reward.